Rupalihirdekar/Rupalihirdekar/README.md

 *************************************************************************************

-  🔭 I’m currently working on something really cool.
+- 🔭 I’m currently working on something really cool.
-  🌱 I’m currently learning everything related to Data Science.
+- 🌱 I’m currently learning everything related to Data Science.
-  👯 I’m looking to collaborate on more open-source projects.
+- 👯 I’m looking to collaborate on more open-source projects.
-  💬 Ask me about Data Science, Machine learning, SQL, Tableau.
+- 💬 Ask me about Data Science, Machine learning, SQL, Power BI and Tableau.
-  📫 How to reach me: https://www.linkedin.com/in/rupalihirdekar/
+- 📫 How to reach me: https://www.linkedin.com/in/rupalihirdekar/
-  😄 Pronouns: She/Her
+- 😄 Pronouns: She/Her
-  ⚡ Fun fact: I am in love with Data 😄
+- ⚡ Fun fact: I am in love with Data 😄